The Chinese car brand Dongfeng releases its sales catalog in Cuba

 Car sales in Cuba

-The Cuban government has implemented new regulations for the import, sale, and transfer of vehicles, aiming to modernize the vehicle fleet and alleviate the "transport crisis" that affects the population.
+The Cuban government has implemented new regulations for the importation, sale, and transfer of vehicles, aiming to modernize the automotive fleet and alleviate the "transportation crisis" affecting the population.

 The provisions, published in Official Gazette No. 128 of 2024, came into effect on January 1, 2025.
 However, despite the regulatory changes, prices remain unaffordable for most citizens.